ArrowSphere/public-api-client/doc/catalog-offer.md

 ## Usage

 The offer client is simply called `OfferClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getOfferClient()`, or instanciate it directly.
+You can get it through the main entry point `PublicApiClient` and its method `getOfferClient()`, or instantiate it directly.

-ArrowSphere has designed a new way to search through offers and access their details, to make it easier to perform searchs and display an offer's details.
+ArrowSphere has designed a new way to search through offers and access their details, to make it easier to perform searches and display an offer's details.
-This is the encouraged way to access offers in ArrowSphere.
+This is the encouraged way to access offers in ArrowSphere Cloud.
 See paragraph [Find and Details endpoints](#Find and Details endpoints) below for the documentation.

 The old way to access offers is still available, though, but the methods are marked as deprecated and are unlikely to be updated.